Agham Kot: Site description

-Holy Shrine of Bibi Maham
+Shrine of Bibi Maham

-In Agham Kot also stands the holy shrine of Bibi Maham who traveled from Arab to Sindh and settled in Agham Kot, her actual name is Khadijah, the daughter of Shi'ite Imam Musa Al-Kazim, the name "Maham" is believed to be given by the locals who also know her as "Medinay Wali Bibi" which translates to "The Lady of Medinah".
-Bibi Maham Khadijah belongs to the sacred lineage of Holy Prophet Mohammad through Imam Musa Kazim, and is estimated to arrive in Indian Subcontinent some where between 128 A.H and 170 A.H–deduced from the inscription from the grave's headstone, during the rule of Abbasid dynasty over the Arabian peninsula.
-Due to the persecution of the descendants of Imam Ali son of Abi Talib at the hands of Abbasid caliphs many members from the progeny of Holy Prophet Mohammad had to migrate to far-off lands including the children of Imam Musa Al-Kazim, imprisoned at the time on orders of Harun Al-Rashid, which also seems to be the reason of Bibi Maham's migration to Sindh region.
+In Agham Kot also stands the shrine of Bibi Maham who traveled from Arab to Sindh and settled in Agham Kot, her actual name is Khadijah, the daughter of Shi'ite Imam Musa Al-Kazim, the name "Maham" is believed to be given by the locals who also know her as "Medinay Wali Bibi" which translates to "The Lady of Medinah".
+Bibi Maham Khadijah belongs to the sacred lineage of the Islamic prophet Muhammad through Imam Musa Kazim, and is estimated to arrive in Indian Subcontinent somewhere between 128 A.H and 170 A.H–deduced from the inscription from the grave's headstone, during the rule of Abbasid dynasty over the Arabian peninsula.
+Due to the persecution of the descendants of Imam Ali son of Abi Talib at the hands of Abbasid caliphs many members from the progeny of Muhammad had to migrate to far-off lands including the children of Imam Musa Al-Kazim, imprisoned at the time on orders of Harun Al-Rashid, which also seems to be the reason of Bibi Maham's migration to Sindh region.

 Bibi Maham Khadijah bint-e Imam Musa Kazim's grave was discovered in 2002 by historians and a shrine was built upon the grave in 2009.
 In 2010, a sindhi editorial was published by Abdul Sattar Dars, chief editor of Mahana Parado, in which historical details of the shrine were published.
 Since its inception the shrine has been visited by different researchers and scholars alike who have verified the discovery.
 According to the persian inscription on the headstone, the grave dates back to 170 A.H which makes it the oldest tomb in the region.
 Shrine is currently constructed with burnt brick and lime plaster with a tier and girder roof.
 The size of the Shrine is 10m x 5.5m with an entrance to its south, whereas the size of the tomb is 4m x 5.5m.
 In the courtyard there are four graves and inside the tomb there are three more graves.
 The interior of the tomb has been renovated with modern tiles.
 Ministry of Awqaf has authenticated the shrine and construction for a proper and bigger shrine under Ministry of Awqaf will soon begin.